-When attempting to respond to adverse market, economic, political, or other conditions, subject to the applicable limitations described below, the Opportunistic Bond ETF may take temporary defensive positions that may be inconsistent (including materially inconsistent) with such Fund's principal investment strategies.
+When attempting to respond to adverse market, economic, political, or other conditions, subject to the applicable limitations described below, DoubleLine Opportunistic Bond ETF, DoubleLine Commercial Real Estate ETF and DoubleLine Mortgage ETF may take temporary defensive positions that may be inconsistent (including materially inconsistent) with such Fund's principal investment strategies.
 The Adviser then may, but is not required to, temporarily use alternative strategies that are mainly designed to limit the Fund's exposure to such adverse conditions under the circumstances.
-In implementing these strategies, the Opportunistic Bond ETF may invest primarily in, among other things, U.S. Government and agency obligations, fixed or floating rate investments, derivative instruments, cash or money market instruments (including, money market funds), or any other securities or instruments that the portfolio manager(s) considers consistent with such defensive strategies or deemed consistent with the then existing market conditions.
+In implementing these strategies, DoubleLine Commercial Real Estate ETF and DoubleLine Mortgage ETF may invest primarily in, among other things, U.S. government and agency obligations, fixed or floating rate investments, derivative instruments, cash or money market instruments (including, money market funds), or any other securities or instruments that the portfolio manager(s) considers consistent with such defensive strategies or deemed consistent with the then existing market conditions.
 By way of example, a Fund may hold a higher than normal proportion of its assets in cash in times of extreme market stress.
 A Fund may also use derivatives, such as futures contracts and interest rate swaps, as an efficient means to adjust the Fund's interest rate, credit, and other exposures in connection with taking such temporary defensive positions.
 During periods when a Fund has taken temporary defensive positions, the Fund may not achieve its investment objective.